Discord Bot

 - If answer found: Shows AI response with option to create ticket anyway

-- Ticket created and confirmation message sent
+- Ticket created in BetaHub with confirmation

 Benefits: